Lecithin as an emulsifier – part I, how to dissolve lecithin granules

 In general, using beeswax alone works mainly for water in oil emulsions, creating very rich and oil creams – the protective type.
-To this category belong cold cream which is done using beeswax only.
+To this category belongs the so called cold cream which is done using beeswax only.

-Lecithin has some nice characteristics – it is easily absorbed into skin, being thus a perfect carrier for any actives you want to deliver.
-Moreover, we you eat it and that is what makes it an ideal candidate!
+Lecithin has some nice characteristics – it is easily absorbed into the skin, being thus a perfect carrier for any actives you want to deliver.
+Moreover, you can eat it and that is what makes it an ideal candidate!

 I did some experiments with lecithin and some of these went wrong.
 However, I am still searching and looking for ideal ratios, experimenting at home.
 As soon as I have results I will share them!

 I believe you know that lecithin is found in egg yolks – that is why it is used for making mayonnaise – it acts as an emulsifier.
 Well, however, yolk in my face cream does not please me, so I refused this idea immediately.

 Luckily, lecithin can be extracted from plants, for example, soya beans.
 Such a lecithin can be found in drug stores or natural product stores.
 It is sold either as a liquid, or a cheaper and easier to find granules.